macarthur-lab/clinvar/README.md

 1. Download the latest XML and TXT dumps from ClinVar FTP.
 2. Parse the XML file using [src/parse_clinvar_xml.py](src/parse_clinvar_xml.py) to extract fields of interest into a flat file.
 3. Sort on genomic coordinates (we use GRCh37).
-4. De-duplicate using [src/dedup_clinvar.py](src/dedup_clinvar.py), combining records that refer to the same genomic variant.
-5. Normalize using [our Python implementation](https://github.com/ericminikel/minimal_representation/blob/master/normalize.py) of [vt normalize](http://genome.sph.umich.edu/wiki/Variant_Normalization) (see [[Tan 2015]]).
+4. Normalize using [our Python implementation](https://github.com/ericminikel/minimal_representation/blob/master/normalize.py) of [vt normalize](http://genome.sph.umich.edu/wiki/Variant_Normalization) (see [[Tan 2015]]).
-6. Join to some of the fields of interest from the TXT file using [src/join_data.R](src/join_data.R), and create some new fields&dagger;.
+5. Join to some of the fields of interest from the TXT file using [src/join_data.R](src/join_data.R), and create some new fields&dagger;.
-7. Sort and de-duplicate again (this removes dups arising from duplicate records in the TXT dump).
+6. Sort and de-duplicate  (this removes dups arising from duplicate records in the TXT dump).

-&dagger;Because a ClinVar record may contain multiple assertions of Clinical Significance, we defined two additional columns:
+&dagger;Because a ClinVar record may contain multiple assertions of Clinical Significance, we defined three additional columns:

 + `pathogenic` is `1` if the variant has *ever* been asserted "Pathogenic" or "Likely pathogenic" by any submitter for any phenotype, and `0` otherwise
++ `benign` is `1` if the variant has *ever* been asserted "Benign" or "Likely benign" by any submitter for any phenotype, and `0` otherwise
 + `conflicted` is `1` if the variant has *ever* been asserted "Pathogenic" or "Likely pathogenic" by any submitter for any phenotype, and has also been asserted "Benign" or "Likely benign" by any submitter for any phenotype, and `0` otherwise.
 Note that having one assertion of pathogenic and one of uncertain significance does *not* count as conflicted for this column.

 To run the pipeline: